shakiata/abcinsurance/readme.txt

 Readme
 This is a terraform test for a simple load balenced proof of concept azure deployment,

+In Terminal from the Directlry run "terraform init" then run "terraform apply" this will build the azure asset

                         ┌───────────────────────┐
                         │                       │